STEM Aviation Project & Grant - Secondary (2027 Intake)

-Following the success of the recent partnership with the Melbourne Archdiocese of Catholic Schools, and a successful grant offering to over 40 schools in 2025, Immersive Education is once again pleased to invite applications for a STEM: Aviation Project Grant for our 2026 intake.
+Following the success of the recent partnership with the Melbourne Archdiocese of Catholic Schools, and a successful grant offering to over 150 schools since 2024, Immersive Education is once again pleased to invite applications for a STEM: Aviation Project Grant for our 2027 intake.

 - The STEM: Aviation Project is suitable for students in Years 7-10.
 The STEM Aviation Project covers a variety of Mathematics, Science, Technology and Engineering concepts such as; Measurement, Speed, Percentages and Percentage Change, Energy, Forces, Electrical Circuits, Critical & Creative Thinking and Engineering Design Principles.
 The program can be facilitated as an extra-curricular activity, stand alone STEM subject, as part of a Numeracy, Mathematics, Science or Design Technology unit or an integrated inquiry project.